opena11y/fae/server-update-checklist.md

 1. Change to the `fae2` directory with `manage.py`
 1. Update static files directory `python manage.py collectstatic`

+## Changes to static files
+1. Update `secrets.jon` file with any configuration changes.

 ## Restart FAE background evaluation services
 1. Go the directory with the service scripts
 1. Restart with the service command: `service [script file name] start`